Fractylz/Project-I/README.md

-# Student Tracking Web  ( Ni Palatao GPT Supaya At Least Ada Frame README)
+# Student Tracking Web

 ## 📌 Project Overview
-The **Student Tracking Web App** is a Django-based web application designed to help educators efficiently manage and monitor student internships.
+**Project-I** is a Django-based web application designed to help internship supervisors efficiently manage and monitor student internship progress for their respective internship periods.
 The system replaces traditional spreadsheets with a scalable, user-friendly solution.

 ## 🚀 Features
 - 🔍 **Student Database Management**: Add, update, and track students easily.